riaan19/meshmqtt/README.md

 # MeshMQTT

 MeshMQTT integrates Meshtastic with a private MQTT broker and provides a web dashboard for creating sensors in Home Assistant on a Raspberry Pi.
-This is for my own use and should not be used by anyone else; I'm posting it here for reference.
+This is for my own use and should not really be used by anyone else; if you break it not my problem.
+I'm posting it here for my own reference.

 ## Overview